Memorial Jewellery | UK Handmade Custom Jewellery

 Fingerprint Necklaces

-Chris Parry - The Jeweller Behind Your New Ashes Memorial Jewellery
+The Jeweller Behind Your New Ashes Memorial Keepsake

 I'm Chris Parry, a bespoke jeweller with over 25 years of experience.
 I'm dedicated to creating extraordinary memorial jewellery for discerning clients like you, Whether you're looking for an engagement ring, wedding bands, memorial jewellery for ashes, or something else special.